How to Install Warzone 2100 on FunOS

 sudo apt autoremove --purge

-This helps keep your FunOS system clean and lightweight.
+This helps keep your system clean by removing unused dependencies.

 rm -rf ~/.local/share/warzone2100